JohannesBorgqvist/Turing_patterns_bud_scars/Code/STEP_BY_STEP_GUIDE.md

 Next, we wish to validate this theoretical prediction by running FEM simulations.
 In order to be able to run these simulations, we first need to generate some meshes of spheres which have a hole of varying size located at the south pole.

 # 2. Generate meshes and convert their format
+If you look into the folder with path "../Meshes" you see that it is empty with the exception of the README.md file.
+To this end, we want to fill this folder with numerous meshes so that we can run FEM simulations on these meshes.
+Concretely, we want to do two things:

+1. Generate meshes of numerous spheres with a single hole located at the south pole using Gmsh,
+2. Convert the format of these meshes so that they can be read by FEniCS.

+## 2.1 Generate meshes of numerous spheres with a single hole located at the south pole using Gmsh,

+## 2.2 Convert the format of these meshes so that they can be read by FEniCS.

 # 3. Run FEM simulations on the meshes